reberp/AWS-automations/README.md

 Status:
 * Creates the VPC, Subnet, SG, RT, GW, associations so VM can be internet connected
 * Creates VMs with public ips
+* Updates the inventory and confirms they're accessible

 Next step:
 * configuring the VM.
-Intending to use ansible roles.
+Intending to use ansible roles - for kubeadm base and then addons flux helm etc.

 Req:
 * Set the keyname you want to use as TF_VAR_ec2_keyname